Our Rivers, Lakes and Wetlands

 ACT’S RIVERS, LAKES AND WETLANDS

-The ACT’s largest river is the Murrumbidgee, which means ‘big water’ in the language of the Ngunnawal people, the first inhabitants of the land on which Canberra is located.
-This river begins in the NSW mountains and runs through the ACT.
+The ACT’s largest river is the Murrumbidgee.
+This river begins in the NSW mountains and flows through the ACT, passing through the Country of many different Aboriginal groups.
+In the Wiradjuri language, Murrumbidgee means ‘big water’.
 The Murrumbidgee is the second longest river in Australia!

 Some other rivers in the ACT are the: